SaMoTechRobotics/SaMoTechRobotics/README.md

 ## Participation in FIRST

 We are proud to participate in FIRST (For Inspiration and Recognition of Science and Technology), a global organization that hosts robotics competitions for over 600,000 students across more than 100 countries.
 These competitions challenge teams to design, build, and program robots that can compete in head-to-head matches, with both autonomous and driver-operated options.
 The competitions culminate in regional and world championships.
+We specifically participate in FTC (FIRST Tech Challenge) in which teams work together to design, build, and program robots that compete in an alliance format against other teams.

 ## Contact Us